 The loss of a loved one usually ushers in a period of grief and other heightened emotions.
 If your loved one appointed you to be the Executor of the estate, however, you must also concentrate on the practical and legal ramifications of the decedent’s death.
 Probating an estate can be a complex and time-consuming endeavor, which is why many Executors choose to retain an experienced probate attorney to help them through the process.
-If you find yourself responsible for probating an estate, the Riverside probate lawyers at Dennis M. Sandoval, A Professional Law Corporation offer 5 reasons why hiring a lawyer to help you is a good idea.
+If you find yourself responsible for probating an estate, the Riverside probate lawyers at Sandoval Legacy Group, A Professional Law Corporation offer 5 reasons why hiring a lawyer to help you is a good idea.

 What Is Probate?